qiita-spots/qiita/qiita_pet/support_files/doc/source/glossary.rst

  * see also: 16s rRNA gene, Marker gene sequencing

 **Yang, B., Wang, Y., & Qian, P. (2016).
 Sensitivity and correlation of hypervariable regions in 16S rRNA genes in phylogenetic analysis.
 BMC Bioinformatics, 17(1).**

+* **Illumina sequencing**
+ * Illumina sequencing is a next-generation sequencing technique developed by the company Illumina that sequences tens of millions or billions of DNA fragments in a single sequencing run.
+With more DNA nucleotides comes a greater need for more analytical tools like QIIME in order to comprehend the longer reads.
+ * see also: DNA sequencing, Shotgun sequencing, QIIME

+**Navas-Molina, J.A., Peralta-Sánchez, J.M., González, A., Mcmurdie, P.J., Vázquez-Baeza, Y., Xu, Z., Ursell, L.K., Lauber, C., Zhou, H., Song, S.J., Huntley, J., Ackermann, G.L., Berg-Lyons, D., Holmes, S., Caporaso, J.G., and Knight, R. (2013).
+Advancing Our Understanding of the Human Microbiome Using QIIME.
+Methods in Enzymology Microbial Metagenomics, Metatranscriptomics, and Metaproteomics, 371-444.**
+**I. (2016, October 05).
+Illumina Sequencing by Synthesis.
+Retrieved from https://www.youtube.com/watch?v=fCd6B5HRaZ8**

 * **Marker gene sequencing**
  * Marker gene sequencing, also known as amplicon sequencing, is a technique that identifies a bacterial organism by its marker gene DNA sequence.
 In microbiome research, scientists use next-generation sequencing tools to amplify a sequence like the 16s rRNA gene, which is then used to infer the phenotypic makeup of that organism.